mwawrzyniiak/wat-lis/README.md

 Hubert I. – Database, back-end, architect, documentation
 Paweł N. – security, documentation, tester
 Natalia N. – design, desktop, visual presentation
+# Built With
+Nuxt.js - Front-end
+Firebase - Backend
+# Contributing
+Just send pull request and we'll see what to do with it.
+# License
+This project is licensed under the MIT License - see the LICENSE.md file for details